andrewdotn/crk-db/docs/CW.md

 ## `\his` **historical note**

 Historical notes about the entry.

-[Currently this is a multiple field, but I'm asking Arok to combine the 2 cases this happens.]
+Currently this field can occur multiple times, but Arok agrees that this can be combined into a single field.
+[3/30/21]

 ## `\mrp` **morphemes** [multiple]